brucou/kingly/NOTES/DSL.md

   - do it directly from arbitraries??
 YES, a Turing language is the best here (ADR)
   - I do not want to do that from the specs! (cause that's impl.)
 Want to do it independently But i want ot test the specs so it should follow the specs...
 It is the PBT that provides a different take at the specs and should allow to find errors in the specs

-- 773 782 856 hygienic number
-- 773 782 850 hygienic number

 ADR:
 - cannot check properties while generating because properties may depend on the future, e.g. inputs that have not been generated yet

 ALMOST:
-- describe PATHS of the machine not sequences of inputs!
+- describe PATHS of the machine not sequences of inputs! sequence of inputs is regular BDD
   - so name each transition (after the `|` character)
   - paths are t1-t2-(exp)?-(exp)+{MIN, MAX}-(exp)*{MIN, MAX}-t1, t2- any -
     - default of MAX is 2, we don't want too many